RaffaeleGalliera/pytorch-cnn-text-classification/README.md

 pip install torchtext
 ```

  SpaCy is required to tokenize our data.
-To install spaCy, follow the instructions [here](https://spacy.io/usage/) making sure to install the Italian models with:
+To install spaCy, follow the instructions [here](https://spacy.io/usage/) making sure to install the Italian (or other language) module with:

 ``` bash
 python -m spacy download it_core_news_sm
 ```

-I've tried two different embeddings - to build the vocab and load the pre-trained word embeddings - you can download them here:
+I've tried two different Italian embeddings - to build the vocab and load the pre-trained word embeddings - you can download them here:
 - [Human Language Technologies - CNR](http://hlt.isti.cnr.it/wordembeddings/)
 - [Suggested] [Italian CoNLL17 corpus](http://vectors.nlpl.eu/repository/) (filtering by language)